LOGOS-Hub/LOGOS/README.md

 ## Contact

-We warmly welcome wet-lab collaborations to further validate and advance this work together.
+We warmly welcome wet-lab collaborations to further validate and advance this work together!
 If you are interested in collaboration or have any questions, feel free to reach us at:

 Yurou Liu: yurouliu99@gmail.com, Mingyang Li: sangheng.lmy@alibaba-inc.com